Ondkloss/norwegian-wordlist/README.md

 The nynorsk source material is from [Norsk Ordbank in Norwegian Nynorsk 2012](https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-41&lang=en), the 2018-06-26 update.
 It is released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

+## Software license

+The software in this repo is licensed under WTFPL and can be read in `LICENSE`.

 ## Known issues

 * The regex to remove proper nouns also removes several valid words as well.